RomiTshiorny/AstronomicalDatabase/README.txt

 	The DELETE utility can be seen whenever the user selects an object, and pressed delete.
 	The object is promptly removed from the table and the database.

+NOTE: Note every table gets its fully utility used in this program due to time constraints, however a good amount of the utility is implemented.